Multi-Chassis Link Aggregation - MLAG

 clag-idfor every dual-connected bond on each peer switch; the value must be between 1 and 65535 and must be the same on both peer switches in order for the bond to be considered dual-connected.

-The dual-connected devices (servers or switches) can use LACP (IEEE 802.3ad/802.1ax) to form the bond.
+The dual-connected devices (servers or switches) can use LACP (IEEE 802.3ad or 802.1ax) to form the bond.
 In this case, the peer switches must also use LACP.

-Both switches in the MLAG pair must be running the same release of Cumulus Linux.
+Both switches in the MLAG pair must be identical; they must both be the same model of switch and run the same Cumulus Linux release.

 If for some reason you cannot use LACP, you can also use balance-xor mode to dual-connect host-facing bonds in an MLAG environment.
 If you do, you must still configure the same